jmbmartins/IntelligentWasteManagementSystem/README.md

 #### Flow of Mobile Application

 1. Region Selection:
-    -   When the user opens the application for the first time or after logging out, prompt the user to choose their current region from a list of available regions.
+    -   When the user opens the application for the first time, prompt the user to choose their current region from a list of available regions.
 2. Main Page:

     -   Upon selecting the region, the main page should display a list of containers in the chosen region.